readysettech/handbook/handbook/values/index.html.md

 Similarly, merely stating a single value isn't a great explanation for why we are making a particular decision.
 Many things could be considered "iteration" or "efficiency" that don't match our definition of those values.
 Try to link to a sub-value of the value or provide more context, instead of just saying a single value's name.

 Saying why and not just what enables discussion around topics that may impact more than one value; for instance, when weighing the [efficiency of boring solutions](#boring-solutions) with the focus on [customer results](#customer-results).
 When decisions align with all of our values, they are easy to discuss and decide.
-When there are multiple values involved, using our [values hierarchy](/handbook/values/#hierarchy) and [directly](/handbook/values/#directness) discussing the tradeoffs is easier with more context.
+When there are multiple values involved, using our [values hierarchy](#hierarchy) and [directly](#directness) discussing the tradeoffs is easier with more context.

 Articulating why also helps people understand how something changed when you [articulate that you changed your mind](#articulate-when-you-change-your-mind).

 Saying why does not mean justifying a decision against all other suggestions.
-The [DRI](/handbook/people-group/directly-responsible-individuals/) is responsible for their decision.
+The assigned DRI (directly responsible individual) is responsible for their decision.
 The DRI is not responsible for convincing other people, but they should be able to articulate their reasoning for the change.

 ##### Reproducibility
 Enable everybody involved to come to the same conclusion as you.
 This not only involves [reasoning](#say-why-not-just-what), but also providing, for example: raw data and not just plots; scripts to automate tasks and not just the work they have done; and documenting steps while analyzing a problem.
-Do your best to make the line of thinking transparent to others, even [if they may disagree](/handbook/leadership/#making-decisions).
+Do your best to make the line of thinking transparent to others, even if they may disagree.